Thinking of doing a cement implant crown?

 Picking the right cement to cement implant crown

 Use the right cement!
 A radio-opaque cement is preferable.
 Most “implant cements” sold today are radio-lucent resin, which are the worst choice you could pick.
-I personally use ceramir, which is a bioactive cement that should be more kind to the tissue.
+I personally use ceramir for implant crowns, which is a bioactive cement that should be more kind to the tissue.
 Do NOT use a resin (methacrylate) cement!!!
 Korsch has shown they are more likely to result in excess cement, are more likely to cause inflammation, and even cause inflammation if there is NO excess.
 Later Korsch found that changing the cement from resin to ZOE reduces BOP by 65%.

 Cement implant crown without cement sepsis